S3ak/fed-astro/src/pages/en/semester-project-2/brief.md

 ## Brief

-An auction site is looking to launch a website where users can add items to be bid on and bid on items other users have put up for auction.
+An auction site is looking to launch a fully responsive website where users can add items to be bid on and bid on items other users have put up for auction.

 When a new user joins the website, they are given 1000 credits to use on the site.
 They can get credits by selling items and use credit by buying items.
 Non-registered users can search through the listings, but only registered users can make bids on listings.